 What will your money be invested in?

 Booster KiwiSaver Scheme (Booster KiwiSaver1) has a range of funds for you to choose from.

-This Product Disclosure Statement covers three Singlesector and two Specialty Fund options.
+This Product Disclosure Statement covers six Multi-sector Fund options.
 These funds are summarised on the following page.